lionpsiuc/cg/README.md

 #### Usage Instructions

+> All results were obtained using a 13th Gen Intel(R) Core(TM) i5-13400F with a base clock speed of 2.50 GHz.

 Note that there is a separate `Makefile` in each directory.
 For `sparse/` and `dense/`, we have the following:

 - **Build and Run Everything**: